-This page contains all the relevant information for protocol Alpha, a development version of the Tezos protocol.
+This page contains all the relevant information for protocol Alpha (see Protocol naming).

 master branch of Tezos.